[Updated Post for 2025: Trends and Latest Research]

 Why this skill is important:

-The probability of selling to an existing, happy customer is up to 14 times higher than the probability of selling to a new customer, according to Marketing Metrics.
+According to Marketing Metrics, the probability of selling to an existing, happy customer is up to 15 times higher than the probability of selling to a new customer.
 Additionally, satisfied customers can be a valuable source of referrals to the sales team.
-That’s why your customer service team has a direct impact on the effectiveness of your sales. ~ Marketing Metrics
+That’s why your customer service team has a direct impact on the effectiveness of your sales.

 4. Active Listening

 Customers reach out to customer service because they need someone to listen to and address their problems or issues.
-If a customer service representative is not actively listening to the customer – and is fully ‘present’ – then why bother calling?
+If a customer service representative is not actively listening to the customer—and is fully ‘present’—then why bother calling?
 Often, CSRs are so intent on resolving a customer’s issue that they fail to listen at the moment and mentally jump ahead to the solution.
-As a result, they don’t fully hear and understand what the customer’s real problem is.
+As a result, they don’t fully hear and understand the customer’s real problem.

-Active listening requires the customer service representative to be focused on what the customer is saying, interpreting what it means, and then responding appropriately in a way that demonstrates that they not only understand what the customer is saying but that they also consider it to be important.
+Active listening requires the customer service representative to be focused on what the customer is saying, interpret what it means, and then respond appropriately in a way that demonstrates that they not only understand what the customer is saying but also consider it important.

 Why this skill is important: